 Lastly, high schools begin at 15 years old and last for three or more years.
 There are three different types of high school: general, technological, and professional.
-Children are allowed to “drop out” at the age of 16.
-The law proposal that would begin mandatory schooling at age 3, also has a provision for students after 16.
-It would require all students to either be enrolled in a governmentally accredited school from 16 years of age until 18 years of age, be enrolled in vocational training, or hold a job.
+Children are no longer allowed to “drop out” at the age of 16.
+The new law also has a provision for students after 16.
+It requires all students to either be enrolled in a governmentally accredited school from 16 years of age until 18 years of age, be enrolled in vocational training, or hold a job.
 I write a little more about this in my article, Homeschooling Once Again Attacked in New French Law.

 Preschool, Pre-K, and Kindergarten are often public schools open to everyone from as young as 2 years old until the age of 5 or 6.
 The programs are full-day with naptime taking place at the school in the afternoons.
 There is no official requirement to be potty-trained before starting school.
 However, since most schools are understaffed, they try to make it a policy to ensure children are not sitting in dirty diapers for long periods of time.
-With the possible change of law, there is no indication of how this would be addressed.
+With the new law, there is no indication of how this will be addressed.

 The classes are known as Toute Petite Section (TPS), Petite Section (PS), Moyenne Section (MS), and Grande Section (GS).
 While the younger classes have naptimes lasting up to two hours, the oldest class has merely a resting period of about thirty minutes after lunch before beginning lessons.
 The students in GS also begin learning to read and write and cursive in preparation for their first year in elementary school.

 These grade levels are considered part of the first cycle of learning known as the cycle des apprentissages premiers or the cycle of beginning learning.